SECTOR

 Agriculture & Agribusiness

-OLM Law Advocates advises agriculture and agribusiness clients in Kenya on land, supply chains, regulation and commercial contracts.
+OLM Law advises Kenya agriculture and agribusiness sector on land, supply contracts, AFA and KEPHIS compliance, agri-finance and disputes.

 DISCUSS YOUR MATTER →Legal services for agribusinesses, cooperatives and agricultural investors in Kenya.